Afghanistan central bank says it is acting to halt currency slide

 "Based on its strategic planning policies, Da Afghanistan Bank has always tried to avoid volatility that could be harmful to the purchasing power of the people," it said.

+However the pressure on the afghani has already had a stark impact on the prices of daily necessities in an economy where unemployment is widespread and where even many in work have not been paid in months.

-Meanwhile within the space of a week, wholesalers said the price of a 50 kilogram sack of flour had risen by between 20-40% to between 2,800-3,200 afghani from 2,300 a week ago, with sugar up by a third and rice up by more than 15%.
+Within the space of a week, wholesalers said the price of a 50 kg (110 lbs) sack of flour had risen by between 20-40% to between 2,800-3,200 afghani, from 2,300 a week ago, with the price of sugar up by a third and rice up by more than 15%.

+Starved of dollars that used to be physically shipped into Afghanistan, and cut off from the world financial system by the fear of U.S. sanctions, the banking system is only partially functional and some $9 billion in central bank reserves remain blocked outside the country.

 Last week, the U.S. Treasury Department formalised guidance allowing personal remittances to Afghanistan and protecting senders and financial institutions from U.S. sanctions, offering some hope to those with relatives outside the country.

-(Reporting by James Mackenzie and Mohammad Yunus Yawaz Editing by Raissa Kasolowsky)
+(Reporting by James Mackenzie and Mohammad Yunus Yawaz; Editing by Raissa Kasolowsky and Alex Richardson)

 ((james.mackenzie@thomsonreuters.com; +39 02 66129533 ;))